 Registration for a vessel less than 26 ft in length with title.

-Titling is required for vessels 14 ft or longer, personal watercraft (i.e. jet ski), or vessels that have a lien.
+Titling is required for vessels 14 feet or longer, personal watercraft (e.g., jet skis), and vessels with a lien.
 The $30 titling fee is included in the price shown.

 Registration for a vessel 26 ft or greater in length with title.

-Titling is required for vessels 14 ft or longer or vessels that have a lien.
+Titling is required for vessels 14 ft or longer or vessels with a lien.
 The $30 titling fee is included in the price shown.

 Registration for a vessel less than 14 ft in length without title.

-Registration for a U.S. Coast Guard documented vessel less than 26 ft in length without title.
+Registration for a U.S. Coast Guard documented a vessel less than 26 ft long without title.

 Vessels documented with the U.S. Coast Guard may not be titled.
 Application must be accompanied by a copy of the Certificate of Documentation.